-Mr. Woodall stated he was referring to the cooperative agreement and he would discuss it after the meeting with Mr. Fussey so that we can get it cleared, but I was just bringing that up as a point that we should probably look into to make sure that they are effectively indemnified within the cooperative approach.
+Mr. Woodall stated he was referring to the cooperative agreement and he would discuss it after the meeting with Mr. Fussey so that we can get it cleared, but he was just bringing that up as a point that should probably be looked into to make sure that they are effectively indemnified within the cooperative approach.